Azure/PSRule.Rules.Azure/docs/en/baselines/Azure.Preview.md

 [Azure.Template.ParameterScheme](../rules/Azure.Template.ParameterScheme.md) | Use an Azure template parameter file schema with the https scheme. | Awareness
 [Azure.Template.ParameterStrongType](../rules/Azure.Template.ParameterStrongType.md) | Set the parameter value to a value that matches the specified strong type. | Awareness
 [Azure.Template.ParameterValue](../rules/Azure.Template.ParameterValue.md) | Specify a value for each parameter in template parameter files. | Awareness
-[Azure.Template.ResourceLocation](../rules/Azure.Template.ResourceLocation.md) | Template resource location should be an expression or global. | Awareness
+[Azure.Template.ResourceLocation](../rules/Azure.Template.ResourceLocation.md) | Resource locations should be an expression or global. | Awareness
 [Azure.Template.Resources](../rules/Azure.Template.Resources.md) | Each Azure Resource Manager (ARM) template file should deploy at least one resource. | Awareness
 [Azure.Template.TemplateFile](../rules/Azure.Template.TemplateFile.md) | Use ARM template files that are valid. | Important [Azure.Template.TemplateSchema](../rules/Azure.Template.TemplateSchema.md) | Use a more recent version of the Azure template schema. | Awareness